Frequently Asked Questions

 - Transport costs

 What does Cornerstone SDS do?

 We have a team of advisors who can support you to make choices about your care, and how this can best work for you.
-Whether it is to ask questions or help you with the entire Self-Directed Support process, we are here to support you.
+Whether it is to ask questions or help you with the entire SDS process, we are here to support you.

 Although we work in partnership with Cornerstone and Aberdeenshire Council to deliver our service, Cornerstone SDS is very different from social care charity Cornerstone.